 The class is also working on a donated Dodge Caravan.
 But because minivans appeal to parents more than teens, that one will be raffled off as a fund-raiser by the school's Parent Teacher Student Organization.

 An unusual offer

 Giving students a fixed-up used car has been done before, though not often.

 The Carroll County Career and Technology Center, which offers auto technology and auto body courses, has given away cars to reward its students.

 Students earned chances based on several kinds of achievement.

 "For a student who has good attendance already, maybe a car will be a little more incentive to be there every day," Booz said.
 "For students who do good work, this is a tangible reward.
 We're looking at this as an incentive and a reward."

-Schools in Carroll and all over Maryland have made a push for raising attendance as part of the Maryland School Performance and Assessment Program.
-In the annual report cards the state issues to counties -- the next one comes out Dec.
-12 -- attendance is one of the areas they get "graded" on.
+Schools in Carroll and all over Maryland have made a push for raising attendance as part of the Maryland School Performance Assessment Program.
+In the annual report cards the state issues to counties -- the next one comes out Thursday -- attendance is one of the areas they get "graded" on.

 "I don't think it's fluff.
-I think it's important," said Peter B. McDowell, director of secondary education.
+I think it's important," said Peter B. McDowell, the county director of secondary education.

 Perfect attendance isn't expected of most students -- it's like an honor society: a distinction a few students are capable of achieving, he said.